elharirymatteo/RANS/omniisaacgymenvs/README.md

 The values stored inside the `masks` are 0 and 1 indicating if the thrusters are dead or not.
 0 the thruster is enabled.
 1 the thruster is disabled.

-Hence since all task share the same observation space, they can all use the same meta-task.
+Here, since all task share the same observation space, they can all use the same meta-task.
 A task that will handle most of the simulation stuff code.
 This task is called `MFP2D_Virtual.py`.

 To start the correct task, it uses the parameters given inside the configuration.